bankofcanada/TutorialsEcon.jl/FRB-US/main.md

 modifications can also be done directly into the existing `models/FRBUS_VAR.jl` file.

 Note that after updating `models/FRBUS_VAR.jl`, it'd be best to restart the REPL.
 The first time you load the new model module it'll take a bit longer due to pre-compilation.

 ## Load the Model

-Assuming that the `models/` directory is already in the `LOAD_PATH` list, we can load the model by loading its module.
+Assuming that the `models/` directory is already in the `LOAD_PATH` list, we can load the model by `using` its module.
 Once loaded, the module contains a variable `model` which represents the model object.

 ```@repl frbus